smyleeface/YouTubePlaylistMonitor/README.md

 ```

 ## TODO
-- cleanup caching tables, models, and request payloads
+- streamline number of calls for existing requests (since all data is now in one db row)
-- exponental backoff of youtube api request
+- exponental backoff of youtube api request -- check for error code
-- step functions for long running playlists
+- step functions for long running playlists?
-- with caching then i can maybe do a fanout, but I don't know if other lambda functions are making calls at the same time
+- with caching, maybe do a fanout?